 Signature and Date: The Parties agree that signature of the applicable agreement or addendum incorporating these Standard Contractual Clauses by reference shall constitute execution of these Standard Contractual Clauses.
-The effective date set forth in such agreement or addendum shall be the effective date of these Standard Contractual Clauses.
+The effective date set forth in such agreement or addendum shall be the effective date of these Standard b.
+Data importer(s):

+Contractual Clauses.

-Role: Controller
+Role: Processor